dathere/datapusher-plus/README.md

     ckan.datapusher.url = http://127.0.0.1:8800/

-There are other CKAN configuration options that allow to customize the CKAN - DataPusher integation.
+There are other CKAN configuration options that allow to customize the CKAN - DataPusher integration.
 Please refer to the [DataPusher Settings](https://docs.ckan.org/en/latest/maintaining/configuration.html#datapusher-settings) section in the CKAN documentation for more details.

-### DataPusher Configuration
+### DataPusher+ Configuration

-The DataPusher instance is configured in the `deployment/datapusher_settings.py` file.
+The DataPusher+ instance is configured in the `deployment/datapusher_settings.py` file.
 Here's a summary of the options available.

 | Name | Default | Description |